 Nice work!

-You’ve successfully converted your Figma design into a Framer prototype.
-Now it’s time to put your creation to the test.
 Start gathering feedback, refine your interactions, and keep improving.
 This prototype is a powerful tool for communicating your ideas and exploring user experiences.
 The more you use and iterate on it, the better your final product will be.
 Keep pushing your design skills and see where this new interactive approach takes you.

-Criteria for Successful Conversion
+Criteria for Successful Figma to Framer Conversion

 When converting your Figma design to Framer, certain key factors determine the quality of your final prototype.
 These criteria will help you assess how well you’ve maintained your original vision while leveraging Framer’s interactive capabilities.